ubiquity/xp.ubq.fi/docs/system-patterns.md

 4. JavaScript (`fflate`) unzips the downloaded data in the browser or a web worker.
 5. The `aggregated_results.json` file content is extracted and parsed.
 6. The `data-transform.ts` module converts the parsed array data into the nested `OrgRepoData` structure (this structure is also referred to as `rawData` in the context of insights).
-7. The transformed data is stored in IndexedDB, keyed by `runId`.
+7. The transformed data (`OrgRepoStructure`) is stringified, converted to a Blob, and stored in IndexedDB, keyed by `runId`.
 8. Feedback is provided in the console/UI during the process.
+9. When data is needed (e.g., for UI display), `src/workers/artifact-worker-manager.ts` retrieves the Blob from IndexedDB using the `runId`, parses the JSON back into the `OrgRepoStructure`, and then passes this structure to `getLeaderboardData` and `getTimeSeriesData`.

 ## 4. Core Design Patterns